hydrusnetwork/hydrus/static/build_files/docker/README.md

 If you have enough RAM, mount `/tmp` as tmpfs.
 If not, download more RAM.

-As of `v359` hydrus understands IPFS `nocopy`.
-And can be easily run with go-ipfs container.
-Read [Hydrus IPFS help](https://hydrusnetwork.github.io/hydrus/ipfs.html).
-Mount `HOST_PATH_DB/client_files` to `/data/client_files` in ipfs.
-Go manage the ipfs service and set the path to `/data/client_files`, you'll know where to put it in.

 Example compose file:
 ```yaml
 version: '3.8'